 Please note that the clinics are sized for a specific number of participants.
 If a parent/guardian would like to participate with their child they will need to sign up as a participant.

 If you have questions about WDFW’s clinics, please contact our Hunter Education staff at 360-902-8111.

-This clinic is designed to give the beginning hunter the tools and knowledge to hunt turkey in Washington State.
-The course will go over the subspecies that are legal to harvest, hunting methods, basic calling, hunting equipment, and game care.
+This clinic is designed to give the beginning hunter the tools and knowledge to hunt upland birds in Washington State.
+The course will go over the species that are legal to harvest, hunting methods, hunting equipment, and game care.
 This clinic may last up to four hours.

 The Washington Department of Fish and Wildlife (WDFW) receives federal assistance from the U.S. Fish and Wildlife Service and provides equal access to its programs, services, activities, and facilities under Title VI of the Civil Rights Act of 1964, Section 504 of the Rehabilitation Act of 1973, Title II of the Americans with Disabilities Act of 1990, the Age Discrimination Act of 1975, and the Architectural Barriers Act of 1968.

 The U.S. Department of the Interior and WDFW prohibit discrimination on the bases of race, color, religion, national origin, sex, age, mental or physical disability, reprisal, sexual orientation, status as a parent, and genetic information.
 If you believe you have been discriminated against, please contact the WDFW ADA Program Manager, PO Box 43139, Olympia, WA 98504 within 45 calendar days of the alleged incident before filing a formal complaint, or write to: Chief, Public Civil Rights Division, Department of the Interior, 1849 C Street NW, Washington DC 20240.